NiesHW/SECB3203_P4B/Group_Project/Group_2/Proposal/Task_1.md

 The central concern lies in the provision of early and accurate heart attack identification, which is a critical matter with major implications for healthcare.
 The application of diverse machine learning approaches is expected to contribute to the enhancement of disease detection accuracy and timeliness, thus resulting in significant improvements in healthcare outcomes and the advancement of disease diagnosis and management.
 </p><p>
 1.3 Objectives

+1. To implement and train machine learning models, specifically Logistic Regression and Gaussian Naive Bayes, for heart attack detection using the collected dataset.

+2. To evaluate the performance of the machine learning models in terms of accuracy, precision, recall, F1-score, and ROC AUC, using appropriate metrics and techniques.

+3. To compare the performance between the Logistic Regression and Gaussian Naive Bayes models to determine which model exhibits superior predictive capabilities for heart attack detection.

+4. To provide a detailed analysis of the strengths and weaknesses of the Logistic Regression and Gaussian Naive Bayes models for heart attack detection, and their suitability for real-world clinical applications.

 </p>
 <p>1.4 Scopes</p>
 <p>The scope are :</p>